Twist333d/omni-claude/feature_scoping/implement-chunking-az-19.md

 ```

 ## Document Structure
-- Main headings (underlined with dashes)
+- Main headings (underlined with dashes or equals signs)
 - Subheadings (prefixed with ###)
 - Content (including parameters, code blocks, and examples)
 - Separators (* * *)
--

 ## Chunking Strategy

 1. **Main Chunks**
-   - Each main heading (underlined with dashes) starts a new chunk
+   - Each main heading (underlined with dashes or equals signs) starts a new chunk
    - Content following the main heading, up to the next main heading or separator (* * *), is included in the chunk

-2. **Sub-chunks**
-   - Within each main chunk, subheadings create sub-chunks
-   - Content following a subheading, up to the next subheading or end of the main chunk, is included in the sub-chunk

-3. **Content Handling**
+2. **Content Handling**
-   - All content (including code blocks, lists, and examples) is treated as text within its respective chunk
+   - All content (including subheadings, code blocks, lists, and examples) is treated as text within its respective main chunk
    - Formatting is preserved to maintain the original structure
+   - Subheadings are preserved within the content

-4. **Special Cases**
+3. **Special Cases**
    - Code blocks: Preserve backtick formatting
    - Lists: Maintain indentation and bullet points/numbering
    - Tables: Preserve table structure (if present)

+4. **Chunk Size Control**
+   - Implement soft token limits (500-1000 tokens) for each chunk
+   - Split large chunks if they exceed the token limit

 ## Processing Steps

 1. **Load Data**
    - Read the JSON file containing scraped markdown content

-2. **Parse markdown**
-   - Use the markdown library to parse the content and create a structured representation

-**Identify Chunks**
+2. **Identify Chunks**
-   - Traverse the parsed markdown structure to identify main chunks and sub-chunks
-   - Use main headings (underlined with dashes) and separators (* * *) as main chunk delimiters
+   - Use regex to split content at main headings (underlined with dashes or equals signs) and separators (* * *)
-   - Use subheadings (###) as sub-chunk delimiters within main chunks
+   - Create chunks containing main headings and their associated content

-4**Process Chunks**
+3. **Process Chunks**
    - For each chunk:
-     - Extract heading/subheading
+     - Extract main heading
      - Capture all content, preserving formatting
+     - Identify and list subheadings within the content
      - Generate a unique ID
      - Record source URL
+     - Check token count and split if necessary

 4. **Generate Summaries**
    - Use Claude 3 Haiku to create concise summaries for each chunk